 An opportunity for a qualified student to explore work in an area of individual interest, selected and pursued in consultation with a faculty member.
 Prerequisite: Permission of instructor.
 May be repeated.
 Fall, Spring.

 This course investigates the major psychological theories of lifespan development and provides a multifaceted introduction to the dynamics of intrapsychic development that occurs across the human lifespan.
 Major developmental milestones, effects of diversity and multiculturalism, socioeconomic status, family constellation, and socio-cultural variables are essential components of this analysis.
-Prerequisites: 24 credits in ISP, including ITW 101 and IQL 101.
+Prerequisites: 24 credits in ISP, including ITW 101 and QL.
 Fall, Spring

 Introductory theory and practice of psychological assessment.
 Examination of varied approaches to assessment and experiences with select test types.
-Prerequisites: PSYC 101, PSYC 251, or MATH 141 and junior standing, or permission of the instructor.
+Prerequisites: ISPSYC 101, PSYC 251, or MATH 141 and junior standing, or permission of the instructor.
 Fall.

 An introduction to the systematic study of theories of etiology, signs, and treatment of psychopathology with an emphasis on prevention, and the social and cultural forces that influence views of abnormality.
 Prerequisites: PSYC 242 and junior standing, or permission of instructor.
 Fall, Spring.

 An interdisciplinary exploration of restorative justice, difficult dialogue, nonviolent resistance, and other models that differ from revenge and punishment as responses to crime and injustice.
 We will examine applications at the national and international level, in community criminal justice systems, in schools, in groups, and in personal relationships.
-Prerequisites: 24 credits in the ISP, including ITW and IQL.
+Prerequisites: 24 credits in the ISP, including ITW 101 and QL.
 Fall.

 Analysis of contemporary theories and research on learning.
 Integration of behavioral, cognitive, and ecological perspectives.
-Prerequisites: PSYC 101 and junior standing, or permission of instructor.
+Prerequisites: PSYC 253 or PSYC 257.
 Spring.

 Exploration of the development of modern psychology through an examination of influential figures, events, and ideas from the mid-19th century to the present.
 Prerequisites: ISPSYC 101 and junior standing, or permission of the instructor.
 Fall, Spring.

 Exposes students to counseling techniques and corresponding theoretical frameworks to cultural, ethical, and psychological issues that are confronted by counselors, and to an examination of students' interests and aptitudes as they relate to the counseling profession.
 Prerequisites: PSYC 242, PSYC 345, and junior standing, or permission of instructor.
 Fall, Spring.